All Episodes

 That's the O Network.

-That doesn't matter.
+It doesn't matter.

 Don't miss it.

-Back now to Valerie.
+Back now to Valerie Richardson, Texas.

-You know, Obama says different things to different audiences too.
+You know, Obama says different things to different audiences, too.

 Yes, he does.

-Oh, absolutely right.
+No, absolutely right.

-You used to be able to turn on the news and actually get a News report.
+You used to be able to turn on the news and actually get a news report.

 You don't get that anymore.